Information For Authors

 • Web page: Page Title.
 [Author].
 [Date].
 URL.
 Date accessed.

-In-text citation: Reference must be made to the source of any information that was not recorded during the course of the research undertaken.
-The style format default is to put this at the end of a phrase or sentence, e.g. `Snakes have legs (Jones 2017) but maybe not (Shikongo et al. 2005, Smith 1914a, 1914b)’.
+In-text citation: Reference must be made to the source of any information that was not recorded during the undertaken research.
+The style format default is to put this at the end of a phrase or sentence, e.g. `Namibia is experiencing more frequent droughts (Jones 2017), which compounds other issues (Shikongo et al. 2005, Smith 1914a, 1914b)’.
 If the citation instead needs to be part of the sentence e.g. ‘Jones (2017) found that…’, insert the citation as usual and use the Edit function of your citation manager to change the default.
 Verbal and other informal communications resemble citations e.g. ‘Jones (pers. com.
 2017) said ...’ or ‘(Jones pers. com.
 2017)’ but they are not citations.
-They are inserted manually, they are not included in reference lists, and instead the person cited and their affiliation is included in the Acknowledgements section.
+They are inserted manually, they are not included in reference lists, and instead the person cited, and their affiliation should be included in the Acknowledgements section.

-Enquiries: The Editor can be reached at: editor@nje.org.na.
+All enquiries can be directed to the Editor via editor@nje.org.na.
 [In the case of conference proceedings, do not contact the NJE Editor, but the external editor of the proceedings instead.]